xph9876/hugo-academic-penghao/content/authors/admin/_index.md

 highlight_name: true
 ---

 As a postdoctoral fellow at [Storici Lab](http://www.storicilab.gatech.edu/), I have earned a Ph.D. in Bioinformatics from [Georgia Tech](https://www.gatech.edu/) with the guidance of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/) in 2022.
 Prior to this, I received a Master's degree in Computational Sciences and Engineering from [Georgia Tech](https://www.gatech.edu/) in 2019, and a Bachelor's degree in Biological Sciences from [Fudan University](https://www.fudan.edu.cn/en/) in 2017.
-My research area include Bioinformatics, Genomics, Data analysis, and Machine Learning.
+My research area includes Machine Learning, Data analysis, and Bioinformatics.

-__I am actively seeking Bioinformatics Scientist, Computational Biologist, and Data Scientist positions!__

 {style="text-align: justify;"}